melpa/melpa/README.md

 1. Fork the MELPA repository.
 2. Add your new file under the directory specified by `package-build-recipes-dir` (default: `recipes/` directory where `package-build` was loaded).
+If you prefer, the interactive command `package-build-create-recipe` in `package-build.el` will guide you through this process.

-3. Confirm your package built properly by running
+3. Confirm your package builds properly by running

         make recipes/<NAME>

   (Be sure that the `emacs` on your path is at least version 23, or set `$EMACS` to the location of a suitable binary.)

+  Alternatively, open the recipe in Emacs and press `C-c C-c` in the recipe buffer: this will also prompt you to install the freshly-built package.

 4. Install the file you built by running `package-install-file` from within Emacs and specifying the newly built package in the directory